bennettnw2/lpic101-Notes/106-notes.md

 ## 106.2 Graphical Desktops
 * Linux has many different flavors of desktop environments
+  * a desktop environment is typically a collection of software
 * You can use any desktop environment on any distribution
 * A desktop environment is a collection of software like:
   * window manager